hotosm/fmtm/CONTRIBUTING.md

 "patches are better than bug reports" is how we contribute to the community of people involved with this project.

-# If you are reporting a problem:
+# If you are reporting a problem

-* Describe exactly what you were trying to achieve, what you did, what you expected to happen and what did happen instead.
+- Describe exactly what you were trying to achieve, what you did, what you expected to happen and what did happen instead.
 Include relevant information about the platform, OS version etc. you are using.
 Include shell commands you typed in, log files, errors messages etc.

-* Please open a separate issue for each problem, question, or comment you have.
+- Please open a separate issue for each problem, question, or comment you have.
   Do not re-use existing issues for other topics, even if they are similar.
 This keeps issues small and manageable and makes it much easier to follow through and make sure each problem is taken care of.